RAISING CONCERNS EXTERNALLY, THE LEGAL TEST

 Broadly, there are three places where you can raise your concerns and be protected:

-On this page, we will look at external disclosures.
+On this page, we will look at the legal test for external disclosures.
 This means disclosures to anyone who is not your employer or a responsible person.
 To learn about making an internal disclosure (i.e. a disclosure to your employer or a responsible person), please click on the button to find out more.
 For more practical advice on disclosures on external disclosures to the regulator or the media, please see our guidance.

 Raising your concerns externally

 In some instances, you may not feel comfortable in raising your concerns with your employer in the first instance, or you may have already raised your concerns with your employer and you are looking to escalate them.
 PIDA recognises a range of external channels you can make your disclosure to aside from your employer.
 External disclosures are generally split into two channels, disclosures to:

 It is easier to qualify for protection when you go to a Prescribed Person than it is to go to any other external body or the press.
 Although this will depend on the concerns that you are raising, i.e. if you are reporting a crime, it is of course reasonable to go to the police.